Vectreal/vectreal-core/packages/hooks/README.md

 - `simplifyOptimization(options)`: Simplifies the model using mesh simplification.
 - `dedupOptimization(options)`: Removes duplicate vertices and meshes.
 - `quantizeOptimization(options)`: Reduces the precision of vertex attributes.
+- `normalsOptimization(options)`: Overrides the normals of each object in the scene.
 - `texturesCompressionOptimization(options)`: Compresses the relevant textures in the model file using texture compression.

 ### useOptimizeModel